Timdnb/electronic-component-classification/STORYLINE.md

 PROPOSED SOLUTION: What do you do, and why does it solve the problem in (3)
 - To solve the problem we will create custom datasets for components and junctions
 - We will train eiter one classifier using YOLO to detect both components and junctions or two classifiers, one for components and one for junctions in series
-- We will also try to "detect" lines.
-This might be done by connecting components and junctions in a line.
+- We will also try to draw connection lines between the components and junctions.

 EXPERIMENTAL QUESTIONS: How do you evaluate experimentally that (4) solves the problem in (2) and it’s consequences in (3).
 - The solution is succesful if it can detect and classify all components and junctions